Skip to main content

 Define the treatments and owners

-The risks above appetite are turned into concrete treatment actions, owners, and review timing.
+The risks the business has decided it needs to act on are turned into concrete treatment actions, owners, and review timing.

 4